MohammedZT/freeradius-server/README.rst

 Introduction
 ------------

-The FreeRADIUS Server Project is a high performance and highly configurable multi-protocol policy server, supporting RADIUS, DHCPv4 and VMPS.
+The FreeRADIUS Server Projects is a high performance and highly configurable multi-protocol policy server, supporting RADIUS, DHCPv4 and VMPS.
 It is available under the terms of the GNU GPLv2.
 Using RADIUS allows authentication and authorization for a network